jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

   .addTo(map);
 ```

 Want to add antother marker?
 Create a second marker variable.
+It has to have a different variable name.
+In this case, we'll use "marker2".

 ```javascript
 var marker2 = new mapboxgl.Marker({color:'red'})